danielkieran/Visualizer_updated/README.txt

 *****

-Place the files in the same folder before running.
 Run your Python IDE as administrator to add sensor data values.

 Takes data from 54 csv files which contain sensor measurements over time.
 Program visualizes the data to make it easier to interpolate results.
+Heavily uses pandas, matplotlib and tkinter libraries.